Dynatrace/dynatrace-operator/.github/pull_request_template.md

 # Description

+Please include the following:
-Please include a summary of the change and which issue is fixed.
+- a summary of the change
+- which issue is fixed (if there is one)
-Please also include relevant motivation and context.
+- relevant motivation and context

 ## How can this be tested?
 Please include some guiding steps on how to test this change during a review.